5l1v3r1/token-hunter/README.md

 required arguments:
   -g GROUP, --group GROUP
-                        ID or URL encoded name of a GitLab group.
+                        ID or HTML encoded name of a GitLab group.
 This option, by itself, will display group projects and member names only.
 ```

 Example:  `./git_osint.py -gmsi <123456>`